SindieCastro/Analyzing_Rents/README.md

 # Analyzing_Rents

-This is a work in progress and we are thinking of creating an app.
+Clinet asked for a userform for staff to enter data and for a dashboard that updates as data is manipulated.

 ## Purpose

-Create a UserForm and a Dashboard to calculate and visualize monthly rents as well as monthly expenses.
+Create a userForm and a dashboard to calculate and visualize monthly rents as well as monthly expenses.

+## Results

+### Start Userform

+The user